projectacrn/acrn-hypervisor/doc/tutorials/using_agl_as_uos.rst

 *************************

 By following these setup steps, you will get a black screen in AGL.
-Please don't worry about it, and we will give the solutions to the black screen issue in AGL.
+We provide a workaround for this black screen in the steps below.
 By debugging, we identified the problem as an issue with the (not well supported) ``ivi-shell.so`` library.
 We can light the screen with the weston GUI, as shown below.